Astroua/SCIMES/docs/using.rst

   input.
 In this case, ``SCIMES`` will not make any attempt to guess it from the affinity matrix.

-* ``user_ams``: if a clustering based on a different property then volume and luminosity is wanted, this can be obtained by providing a user defined affinity matrix.
-This needs to be ordered according to the dendrogram leaves indexing.
+* ``user_ams``: if clustering based on a different property than volume and luminosity is wanted, this can be obtained by providing a user defined affinity matrix.
+This matrix needs to be ordered according to the dendrogram leaves indexing.
 Several matrices based on various properties can be provided all together; ``SCIMES`` aggregates them and generates the clustering based on all these properties.